markstringer-dti/markstringer-dti.github.io/dti.md

 servers to put the software on.
 The open-source document package we'd chosen wasn't as mature as we thought.
 But we pushed on through some early design iterations.
 We dealt with a load of technical problems.
-Finally, we got to one show and tell where the team had working software that they could show.
+Finally, we got to one show and tell where the team had "working software" that they could show.

 It was an odd turning point in the project.
 Because that first demo was so terrible.
 We'd managed to pare down the demo to a view of a